 Add resource limits to every container.
 The example template we showed above intentionally omits them.
 Do not ship like that.
 Once you know what each tool actually needs, set requests and limits.
 A runaway Maven build with no limits can evict other pods on the node.

 External Secrets is worth the effort.
 We mount Kubernetes Secrets into agents directly in this post.
-For real workloads, hook up External Secrets Operator with AWS Secrets Manager so rotation does not require redeploying YAML.
+For real workloads, hook up the External Secrets Operator with AWS Secrets Manager so rotation does not require redeploying YAML.
+Our Jenkins security checklist goes deeper on the secret management and credential hardening side.

 Multi-AZ for the controller is a trade-off.
 Pinning to one zone keeps EBS simple but means an AZ outage takes Jenkins down.
 If you need HA, move $JENKINS_HOME to EFS and drop the zone affinity.
 We decided the operational simplicity of EBS was worth the risk for our use case.